 Proposed Process

 The Touché application will allow fencers to track their scores on the strip, and optionally other fencer’s scores with an interface that resembles an official scoresheet.
 The typical way to use the app will be for the fencer to fill out their own bout scores, completing only their row and column.
-Once the row (touches scored) and the column (touches received) are complete, the fencer’s victories, total touches scored, total touches received, and indicator will be calculated:
+Once the row (touches scored) and the column (touches received) are complete, the fencer’s victories, total touches scored, total touches received, and indicator will be calculated by pressing a “calculate indicator” button.